New York Pricing, May 2026

 Bottom line

-New York is the highest-incentive state for tankless installs, with NYSERDA's $700 rebate stacking on the federal $600 25C credit for a combined $1,300 in incentives.
-Pre-incentive pricing is high ($3,500 to $5,500 in metros, less upstate), but post-incentive pricing is competitive with US median.
+New York pairs high baseline pricing ($3,500 to $5,500 in metros, less upstate) with one of the stronger state rebate programs.
+The federal 25C credit ended December 31, 2025, so the NYSERDA Comfort Home rebate is now the incentive that matters; check the current program schedule for amounts.
 The two NY-specific items to address: hire a NYSERDA-participating contractor to ensure the rebate processes, and right-size for NY cold-inlet conditions by going one tier above the spec-sheet GPM you would otherwise pick.

 Frequently asked questions